 In 2007, Poo co-founded the National Domestic Workers Alliance as a national voice for the growing workforce of cleaners and caregivers in homes across America.
 She went on to co-found Caring Across Generations in 2011 to address the growing need for elder care solutions as the nation ages.

-Poo serves on numerous boards and has been recognized among Fortune’s 50 World’s Greatest Leaders and Time’s 100 Most Influential People in the World.
-She has been the recipient of countless awards, including a 2014 MacArthur "Genius" Award, the Open Society Institute NYC Community Fellowship, and the Woman of Vision Award from the Ms. Foundation for Women.
+Poo is a trustee of MoveOn.org and serves on numerous other boards, as well.
+She has been recognized among Fortune’s 50 World’s Greatest Leaders and Time’s 100 Most Influential People in the World, and she has been the recipient of countless awards, including a 2014 MacArthur "Genius" Award, the Open Society Institute NYC Community Fellowship, and the Woman of Vision Award from the Ms. Foundation for Women.

 She has a BA from Columbia University and honorary degrees from a number of institutions, including the New School and the City University of New York.